AlbertWhite/site-v2.0/src/data/blogs/perf2.md

 ### JS size

-Concerning JS size, it's less recommended to copy and paste the uglified and minified js file into editor not only because they are uglified or minified, but also if the JS are well splitted, it's not easy to collect them all to have a big map.
+Concerning JS size, it's less recommended to copy and paste the uglified and minified js file into editor not only because they are uglified or minified, but also if the JS are well split, it's not easy to collect them all to have a big map.

 That's why we should use the [bundle analyzer](https://www.npmjs.com/package/@next/bundle-analyzer).
 It provides the entire view.